-Isett Heritage Museum is home to the area’s largest collections of antiques and memorabilia.
-The Museum is family oriented, educational and fun for all ages with exhibits from 1800 to present day.
-Explore our many themed displays on a fully guided tour, or browse the multiple buildings on your own.
-Recommended are the guided tours where you will see and learn history of some the most unusual items the past has to offer.
-Whether you chose to take the guided tour or explore on your own please allow two hours to see all the buildings.
+Isett Heritage Museum is home to the area’s largest collection of antiques and memorabilia.
+The museum is family oriented, educational and fun for all ages and contains exhibits from the 1800’s to present day.
+Tour guides accompany all visitors throughout their visit to provide information and answer questions about displays.
+You will see and learn about the history of some of the most unusual items the past has to offer.
+Please allow at least two hours of your time to see all three buildings filled with exhibits.

 Visitors will begin the tour in the 1940 renovated barn.
 The barn is by far the smallest building, but it is home to some of the most remarkable and beautifully preserved 1800’s antiques in our collection.
-Larger displays in the barn are radios, a dairy, a printing display and a tin shop.
-The radio section has tube radios, vintage floor model radios, crystal radios, and Victrolas to more current cassettes, cd’s and eight tracks.
-The dairy display is a restaurant booth and ice cream fountain from Fouse’s Dairy where Mr. Isett was employed as a teenager.
-Tools and a large variety of tin items produced from three local 1800’s tin shops are located in the corner of the barn next to the printing area.
+Larger displays in the barn are radios, a dairy, a print shop and a tin shop.
 The printing area has two 1870 printing press machines and a selection of items from J.C.
-Blair Stationery, a local paper tablet producer in Huntingdon.
+Blair Stationery Company, a local paper tablet producer in Huntingdon.
 Some of the other exhibits are farming tools and equipment, carpenter tools, scales, crocks to list only a few.

 Building two has three separate sections.
-The first section starts with a formal parlor resembling parlors from the late 1800’s.
-From fireplaces to fainting couches, we have created an impressive suite of rooms filled with beautiful antiques.
+The first section has from fireplaces to fainting couches, we have created an impressive suite of rooms filled with beautiful antiques.
 Other exhibits in this section are vintage laundry, medical and dental equipment, trains, railroads, glassware, jewelry and toys.
-Next section to explore is the Music Room.
-It is filled with pianos, pump organs, musical instruments, records, TV’s, sheet music and juke boxes.
+The second section to explore is the music room.
+It is filled with pianos, pump organs, musical instruments, records, TV’s, sheet music and jukeboxes.
 The walls of the music room display a large gallery of art created by local Huntingdon area artists; and numerous books written by local authors are also on display.
-Section three of the building has antique cars, pedal cars, a vintage gas pump, soap box derby cars, matchbox cars and other automotive related tools and equipment.
-Included in this section is a large exhibit of vintage typewriters, telephones, Dictaphones, postal equipment and eloquent hand-written journals from the 1800’s.
-You can play a 1980’s computer game or use a manual typewriter or check printer.
-There is a large variety of television cable equipment from Huntingdon TV Cable Company, the pioneer cable company Mr. Isett began in 1960 in Huntingdon.
-Please be sure you see the message drum, an invention of Mr. Isett and employees of the cable company.
+The third section of building two has antique cars, pedal cars, a vintage gas pump, soap box derby cars, matchbox cars and other automotive related tools and equipment.

-Building three begins with an impressive collection of cameras from 1800’s to present.
-Curator of the museum, Vince Brown, has personally arranged an astounding display.
-Vince worked at Kodak in New York for many years acquiring and now sharing his vast array of different cameras, lens, film, and dark room equipment.
-Projection equipment and memorabilia from local theatres such as Shapiro’s, Clifton and Reality are also in the camera area.
-Dedicated to local veterans is a large section of the military department.
-Found in this area are uniforms, letters, weapons, maps and numerous local military items.
-The collection ranges from Civil War to present day and the docent can relate many interesting facts of the local veteran who served during war and peace times.
+Building three begins with an impressive collection of cameras from the 1800’s to present.
+Also in building three is a large section dedicated to local veterans of the military.
+Found in this area are uniforms, letters, weapons, maps and numerous military items.
+The collection ranges from Civil War to present day and you will find many interesting facts of the local veteran who served during war and peace times.
 The firearms and the gunsmith shop are another local Huntingdon history lesson.
 Many of the guns Mr. Isett acquired are made from Huntingdon County gunsmiths from 1850’s.
-This large collection is showcased next to a replica of a local 1850 gunsmith shops.
-Weapons, guns, rifles, ammunition and military artillery can easily be viewed from the walls filled with gun racks.
-Just a few of the other exhibits in this building are banking items, a barber shop, Knights of Malta, a schoolroom, scouting, clothing, a church, and memorabilia of many local businesses dating back to the early 1800’s.
+This large collection is showcased next to a replica of a local 1850 gunsmith shop.
+A few of the other exhibits in building three are banking items, a barber shop, Knights of Malta, a schoolroom, scouting, clothing, a church, and memorabilia of many local businesses dating back to the early 1800’s.